SimformSolutionsPvtLtd/tesseract-OCR-iOS-demo/TesseractOCRDemo/README.md

 OCR is the process of electronically extracting text from images.
 You’ve undoubtedly seen it before it’s widely used to process everything from scanned documents, to the handwritten scribbles on your mobile, iPad and PC.

-In here, you’ll learn how to use Tesseract, an open-source OCR engine maintained by Google, to grab text from a image.This prototype is to recongnize text inside image and for that it uses tesseract OCR.The underlying Tesseract engine will process the image and return anything that it believes is text.
+In here, you’ll learn how to use Tesseract, an open-source OCR engine maintained by Google, to grab text from a image.
+This prototype is to recongnize text inside image and for that it uses tesseract OCR.
+The underlying Tesseract engine will process the image and return anything that it believes is text.

 <img src="https://user-images.githubusercontent.com/8736329/70211504-4678b500-175b-11ea-9479-8362a0b8cde0.gif"
 width="200" height="350">